cosinekitty/astronomy/source/csharp/README.md

 **Searches for a solar eclipse visible anywhere on the Earth's surface.**

 This function finds the first solar eclipse that occurs after `startTime`.
-A solar eclipse found may be partial, annular, or total.
+A solar eclipse may be partial, annular, or total.
 See [`GlobalSolarEclipseInfo`](#GlobalSolarEclipseInfo) for more information.
 To find a series of solar eclipses, call this function once, then keep calling [`Astronomy.NextGlobalSolarEclipse`](#Astronomy.NextGlobalSolarEclipse) as many times as desired,